slash-h/dotfiles/README.md

-# qmacro's dotfiles
+# My dotfiles

-These are my dotfiles, configuration and settings for the things I use.
-Feel free to steal, modify, or make fun of.
+These are qmacro's dotfiles, configuration and settings which I stole and modified some files / scripts for my purpose.
+Thanks qmacro :)